- BIOETHICS FORUM ESSAY

 Admittedly, a law that bans virginity testing strengthens the physician’s refusal.
 However, such a law ignores the broader goal of enabling children to navigate the path to making responsible decisions about sexuality.
 That goal is not achieved by a law banning virginity testing, but by communicating the strong interdisciplinary professional consensus on the importance of open and honest communication between parents and children about sex, parental respect for the emerging agency of adolescents, and the rights of adolescents to medical confidentiality and privacy.

-Bonnie Steinbock, a Hastings Center Fellow, is a professor emeritus of philosophy at the University at Albany/SUNY.Read More Like This
+Bonnie Steinbock, a Hastings Center Fellow, is a professor emerita of philosophy at the University at Albany/SUNY.Read More Like This